Becoming a labour only sub-contractor

 The contractor making the tax deductions must provide you with a written notice stating the amount of tax deducted as they would with an employee.

-Exemption cards are issued and are only valid if you are working as a labour only sub-contractor within the building and construction industry.
+Exemption cards and good compliance letters are only valid if you are working as a labour only sub-contractor within the building and construction industry.
 If you are an employee you must hand in your ITIS effective rate notice.

 An exemption card or good compliance letter (for companies) will only be issued if your income tax affairs are up to date and you have complied with the requirements of the tax law to our satisfaction.